Arachidonic acid

 Arachidonic acid (AA, sometimes ARA) is a polyunsaturated omega−6 fatty acid 20:4(ω−6), or 20:4(5,8,11,14).
 It is a precursor in the formation of leukotrienes, prostaglandins, and thromboxanes.

 Together with omega−3 fatty acids and other omega−6 fatty acids, arachidonic acid provides energy for body functions, contributes to cell membrane structure, and participates in the synthesis of eicosanoids, which have numerous roles in physiology as signaling molecules.

-Its name derives from the ancient Greek neologism arachis 'peanut', although peanut oil does not contain any arachidonic acid.
+It was named after the similarly structured arachidic acid, a constituent of peanut oil whose name in turn derives from the ancient Greek neologism arachis 'peanut'.
+Peanut oil does not contain any arachidonic acid, itself.
 Arachidonate is the name of the derived carboxylate anion (conjugate base of the acid), salts, and some esters.

 Chemistry

 In chemical structure, arachidonic acid is a carboxylic acid with a 20-carbon chain and four cis-double bonds; the first double bond is located at the sixth carbon from the omega end.

 Some chemistry sources define 'arachidonic acid' to designate any of the eicosatetraenoic acids.
 However, almost all writings in biology, medicine, and nutrition limit the term to all cis-5,8,11,14-eicosatetraenoic acid.